superlinked/VectorHub/docs/articles/semantic_search_news.md

 present_result(result)
 ```

+Let's take a look at our results.

 ![microsoft acquires linkedin](../assets/use_cases/semantic_search_news/microsoft_acquires_linkedin.png)

 The first result is about the deal, others are related to some aspect of the query.
-Let's try upweighting recency to see a recent big acquisition jump to the second place.
+Let's try upweighting recency to see if other, more recent big acquisitions are surfaced.

 ```python
 result = app.query(